-(A) In general.-To the extent otherwise permitted by law, before granting a waiver in the public interest to the guidelines developed under subsection (a)(1) with respect to a product sourced from a foreign country, a Federal agency shall assess whether a significant portion of the cost advantage of the product is the result of the use of dumped steel, iron, or manufactured goods or the use of injuriously subsidized steel, iron, or manufactured goods.

-(B) Consultation.-The Federal agency conducting the assessment under subparagraph (A) shall consult with the International Trade Administration in making the assessment if the agency considers such consultation to be helpful.

-(C) USE OF FINDINGS.-The Federal agency conducting the assessment under subparagraph (A) shall integrate any findings from the assessment into its waiver determined to the conduction of the conduct mination.
+(A) IN GENERAL.-To the extent otherwise permitted by law, before granting a waiver in the public interest to the guidelines developed under subsection (a)(1) with respect to a product sourced from a foreign country, a Federal agency shall assess whether a significant portion of the cost advantage of the product is the result of the use of dumped steel, iron, or manufactured goods or the use of injuriously subsidized steel, iron, or manufactured goods.
+(B) CONSULTATION.-The Federal agency conducting the assessment under subparagraph (A) shall consult with the International Trade Administration in making the assessment if the agency considers such consultation to be helpful.
+(C) USE OF FINDINGS.-The Federal agency conducting the assessment under subparagraph (A) shall integrate any findings from the assessment into its waiver determination.

-(c) Sense of Congress on Increasing Domestic Content REQUIREMENTS.-It is the sense of Congress that the Federal Acquisition Regulatory Council should amend the Federal Acquisition Regulation to increase the domestic content requirements for domestic end products and domestic construction material to 75 percent, or, in the event of no qualifying offers, 60 percent.

-(d) DEFINITION OF END PRODUCT MANUFACTURED IN THE UNITED STATES.-Not later than 1 year after the date of the enactment of this Act, the Federal Acquisition Regulatory Council shall amend part 25 of the Federal Acquisition Regulation to provide a definition for "end product manufactured in the United States," including guidelines to ensure that manufacturing processes involved in production of the end product occur domestically.
+(c) SENSE OF CONGRESS ON INCREASING DOMESTIC CONTENT REQUIREMENTS.-It is the sense of Congress that the Federal Acquisition Regulatory Council should amend the Federal Acquisition Regulation to increase the domestic content requirements for domestic end products and domestic content requirements for domestic end products and domestic construction material to 75 percent, or, in the event of no qualifying offers, 60 percent. (d) DEFINITION OF END PRODUCT MANUFACTURED IN THE UNITED STATES.-Not later than 1 year after the date of the enactment of this Act, the Federal Acquisition Regulatory Council shall amend part 25 of the Federal Acquisition Regulation to provide a definition for "end product manufactured in the United States," including guidelines to ensure that manufacturing processes involved in production of the end product occur domestically.

 SEC.
-70922, AMENDMENTS RELATING TO BUY AMERICAN ACT.
+70922.
+AMENDMENTS RELATING TO BUY AMERICAN ACT.

-(a) Special Rules Relating to American Act.

-(a) Special Rules Relating to American Materials Required for Public Use.-Section 8302 of title 41, United States Code, is amended by adding at the end the following new subsection: "(c) Special Rules.-The following rules apply in carrying out the provisions of subsection (a):

-"(1) Iron and steel Manufactured in the United States.-For purposes of this section, manufactured articles, materials, and supplies of iron and steel are deemed manufactured in the United States only if all manufacturing processes involved in the production of such iron and steel, from the initial melting stage through the application of coatings, occurs in the United States. in the United States.
+(a) SPECIAL RULES RELATING TO BUY AMERICAN ACT. (a) SPECIAL RULES RELATING TO AMERICAN ACT. (b) SPECIAL RULES.-Section 8302 of title 41, United States (c) SPECIAL RULES.-The following rules apply in carrying (c) SPECIAL RULES.-The following rules apply in the united States only if all manufacturing processes involved in the production of such iron and steel, from the initial melting stage through the application of coatings, occurs in the United States. in the United States.

-"(2) LIMITATION ON EXCEPTION FOR COMMERCIALLY AVAIL-ABLE OFF-THE-SHELF ITEMS.-Notwithstanding any law or regulation to the contrary, including section 1907 of this title and the Federal Acquisition Regulation, the requirements of this section apply to all iron and steel articles, materials, and supplies.". (b) Production of Iron and Steel for Purposes of Con-TRACTS FOR PUBLIC WORKS.-Section 8303 of title 41, United States Code, is amended-
+"(2) LIMITATION ON EXCEPTION FOR COMMERCIALLY AVAIL-ABLE OFF-THE-SHELF ITEMS.-Notwithstanding any law or regu-lation to the contrary, including section 1907 of this title and the Federal Acquisition Regulation, the requirements of this section apply to all iron and steel articles, materials, and supplies.". (b) PRODUCTION OF IRON AND STEEL FOR PURPOSES OF CON-TRACTS FOR PUBLIC WORKS .- Section 8303 of title 41, United States Code, is amended-